lupyuen/lupyuen.github.io/src/usb3.md

 We assume __CONFIG_USB_MUSB_SUNXI__ is disabled because we won't be using USB OTG for NuttX (yet).

-Now we figure out how exactly we power on the USB Controller, via the USB Clocks and USB Resets...
+How exactly do we power on the USB Controller, via the USB Clocks and USB Resets?
+Let's find out...

 # Enable USB Controller Clocks